evermatos/academic-evermatos/content/publication/2017-ccnc-tib/index.md

 +++
-title = "The Role of Lightweight Approaches Towards the Standardization of a Security Architecture for IoT Middleware Systems" date = 2016-12-16T19:45:45-08:00 draft = false
+title = "Evaluating the Use of TLS and DTLS Protocols in IoT Middleware Systems Applied to E-health" date = 2017-01-11T19:44:49-08:00 draft = false

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.